hawksfan422/2024-whistlist/README.md

+# My personal 2024 Christmas Wishlist

-Fun little side project to showcase my christmas wishlist for 2024
+Fun little side project to showcase my christmas wishlist for 2024 in a fun way

-Using react, chakra ui, and javascript
+Using react, chakra ui, javascript, and GitHub pages

-Deployed using GH pages:
+### Deployed using GH pages:

 https://hawksfan422.github.io/2024-wishlist/